andrewbiddinger/elbow-room-sass/README.md

 #	Elbow-Room Sass
-Sass Margin and Padding Tweaking System by @AndrewBiddinger
+A Sass Built Margin and Padding System for Tweaking Layouts by @AndrewBiddinger

 **Version: 0.0.2**